 Where the calculation of the capital requirement for a risk module or sub-module of the Basic Solvency Capital Requirement is based on the impact of bidirectional scenarios on basic own funds, as in interest rate risk, currency risk or lapse risk, the insurance or reinsurance undertaking should determine which scenario most negatively affects the basic own funds of the insurance or reinsurance undertaking as a whole.
 This determination should, where relevant, take into account the effects of profit participation and the distribution of future discretionary benefits at the level of the ring-fenced fund.
 The scenario determined in this way should be the relevant scenario to calculate the notional Solvency Capital Requirement for each ring-fenced fund.

-The adjustment to the calculation of the Solvency Capital Requirement as calculated using the standard formula for ring-fenced funds should allow diversification of risks within the ring-fenced fund to be recognised.
-The adjustment to the calculation of the Solvency Capital Requirement as calculated using the standard formula for ring-fenced funds should not allow diversification of risks between the ring-fenced funds and the rest of the insurance or reinsurance undertaking.

 [SCR-procedure for updating correlation parameters]

-(49) [IM37]In order to be able to prepare for future revisions of correlation parameters on the basis of suitable empirical information, such as changes in assumed mortality rates, lapse rates, expense assumptions for life obligations and combined ratios or provision run-off ratios for non-life insurance obligations, EIOPA should receive appropriate data from supervisory authorities.
+In order to be able to prepare for future revisions of correlation parameters on the basis of suitable empirical information, such as changes in mortality rates and lapse rates for life obligations and combined ratios or provision run-off ratios for non-life insurance obligations, EIOPA should receive appropriate data from supervisory authorities.
 Supervisory authorities should receive this data from insurance and reinsurance undertakings as part of the information which is to be reported to supervisors given that it will be necessary for the purposes of supervision and should not therefore result in additional burdens for undertakings.

 When providing an opinion on an update to correlation parameters, EIOPA should take into account whether the application of the updated correlation parameters by insurance and reinsurance undertakings would result in an overall Solvency Capital Requirement which complies with the principles in Article 101 of Directive 2009/138/EC, and whether dependencies between risks are non-linear or whether there is a lack of diversification under extreme scenarios, in which case EIOPA should consider alternative measures of dependence for the purpose of calibrating updates to the correlation parameters.